grafana/mimir/docs/sources/operators-guide/reference-http-api/index.md

 (`uploading-meta.json`) doesn't exist in object storage for the block in question, a `404` (Not Found) status code gets returned.

-If all goes well, the in-flight meta file gets renamed to `meta.json` in the block's directory in object storage, so the block is considered complete, and a `200` status code gets returned.
+If the API request succeeds, the in-flight meta file gets renamed to `meta.json` in the block's directory in object storage, so the block is considered complete, and a `200` status code gets returned.

 Requires [authentication](#authentication).